LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

     #                                  safe than sorry if the default has been changed.
     autoindex off;

-    #Required: the front-end expects to find icons and other graphical resources in /Lychee-front/images/ but the
-    #          git repo path structure places these resources in /img/.
-Rewrite requests to the correct path.
-    #          !!!
-Do not modify unless you know what you're doing. !!!

-    location  /Lychee-front/images/ { rewrite ^/Lychee-front/images/(.*)$ /img/$1 last; }

     #Required: the front end sends some requests to the the back-end via POST requests sent to /php/index.php,
     #          but this file is actually /index.php.
 Rewrite requests to the correct path.
     #          !!!
 Do not modify unless you know what you're doing. !!!